Bounce Back of Assamese Cinema: A Ray of New Hope

 The challenge was accepted, molded, and presented in a successful way.
 The Assamese cinema made its comeback with flying colors.
 They were successful in including every component that the public had anticipated in a number of captivating blockbusters.
 Furthermore, it served as a global representative of Assam with its coming-of-age dramas.

 The 2010s can be marked as the reincarnation of the industry.
-Movies like Ramdhenu, Mission China, Ratnakar, Kanchanjangha, and Sri Raghupati collected over ₹2 crore at the box office.
+Technological advancements and the adoption of modern filmmaking techniques breathed new life into the industry.
+Directors started improving screenplay quality, enhancing dialogue delivery, and focusing on audience demands.
 Many independent movies shined globally with national and international awards.

 Other critically acclaimed fresh dramas that left the footprints of Assamese cinema all over the world are “Anur” by Monjul Baruah, the haunting thrillers “Aamis” and “Kothanodi” by Bhaskar Hazarika, “Maj rati keteki” by Santwana Bordoloi, and “Baandhon ‘by Jahnu Barua.